DJBarnes/django-adminlte2-pdq/docs/source/menu/admin_menu.rst

 corresponding model.

 .. note::
-   If you would like to also see the admin menu on non-admin pages, refer to the :ref:`configuration:adminlte2_include_admin_nav_on_main_pages` section of the :doc:`../configuration` page.
+   If you would like to also see the admin menu on non-admin pages, refer to :ref:`configuration/menu:adminlte2_include_admin_nav_on_main_pages`.

 Customizing Icons